devnup/ts-framework/README.md

   });
 ```

-### Configuring Your Application
+### Usage Guide

-Follow the [Configuration Guide](./GUIDE.md) for the basic boilerplate and a sample project configuration with
+Follow the [Usage Guide](./GUIDE.md) for the basic boilerplate and a sample project configuration with
-Database and user authentication and data.
+Database and user authentication samples.

 ## Documentation